 Our friend Craig Kennedy at Living in Cinema tips us to this steamy photo shoot at Esquire — Jennifer Lawrence, glowingly unfrozen from her Sundance sensation Winter’s Bone.
 I’d like to say this pin-up post has Memorial Day weekend relevance. (“One of the freedoms our men are fighting for!” or, um, “Hey kids! the swimming pool’s open!”).
-Maybe we can pretend that we clicked to see the article and not the centerfold.

 Lawrence has been working steadily since she was discovered while visiting New York from Louisville with her mom five years ago.
 “A guy asked to take my picture,” she says, with just a hint of her native Kentucky accent.
 “We probably should have realized how creepy that was.”
 It led to her landing an agent, though, and she was eventually forced to choose between being, as she recalls, “a supermodel or a starving actress.”
 She moved out to L. A. with her parents, who figured she’d soon give up in frustration.
 “They never would have let me try this if they’d known I’d be successful,” she says.
 She landed a role on the sitcom The Bill Engvall Show and a starring role (alongside Charlize Theron) in Guillermo Arriaga’s The Burning Plain.